-Although there are many factors to consider in growing healthy tomato plants from seed, getting seed germination in the first place can sometimes be tricky.
-After 15 years of growing peppers and tomatoes for market, I’d like to share a few tips that have helped influence germination success at my farm.
+Although there are many factors to consider in growing healthy plants from seed, getting seed germination in the first place can sometimes be tricky.
+Whether you are growing in a large garden or pots for the balcony, the methods and tools for successful germination are similar.

 1) Seed Viability Relative to Seed Germination: